 Situated in southern Alberta's foothills are the communities formerly named Black Diamond and Turner Valley.
 These two historic towns are now amalgamated as Diamond Valley, but the old names still identify the specific part of town.
-Foothills Bible Fellowship exists to serve these communities and the surrounding area with bible based care and teaching.
+Foothills Bible Fellowship exists to serve these communities and the surrounding area with Bible based care and teaching.

 OUR STORY